 For the reasons that follow, the administrative law judge concludes the claimant was discharged from employment due to job-related misconduct.
+Benefits are denied.

-Iowa Code section 96.5(2)a provides:
+Iowa Code section 96.5(2)d(2) provides:

 An individual shall be disqualified for benefits, regardless of the source of the individual's wage credits: